RWTH-EBC/X-HD/VCLib/README.md

-Current library developments are in the branch: VCLib_dev
+Current library developments are in the branch: issue01_VCLibDev